mackensen/recipes/peasant-bread.md

 ### Steps

 1. In a large mixing bowl, whisk together the flour, salt, sugar, and instant yeast.
 2. Heat 2 cups of water to 110 degrees.
-This will take two minutes on high.
+This will take two minutes on high (electric) or medium (gas).
 3. Add the water to the flour mixture; mix until the flour is absorbed.
 4. Cover the bowl with a tea towel and set aside in a warm spot to rise for at least an hour.
 5. Punch down the dough: use a spatula to start at the edge, go a quarter way around the outside, then turn the dough over into the center.
 Repeat until dough is no longer clinging to the sides and "punched down" in the center.